 Whether online or face-to-face in the office, interacting with others through watercooler conversations is one of the best ways to deliver great experiences to your team.

 For reference, watercooler conversations are those quick, often-impromptu chats that happen naturally in the breakroom or walking down the hall.
 Leveraged correctly, they create opportunities to make your team members feel known as people, rather than just as employees.

-But just because they typically take place in-person doesn’t mean that’s the only way they can happen: Consider creating a designated #watercooler channel in Slack to create an environment in which friendly conversations thrive and deeper connections begin.
-This can be especially valuable if you have remote team members who you wouldn’t otherwise have traditional watercooler conversations with.
+But just because they typically take place in-person doesn’t mean that’s the only way they can happen: Consider creating a dedicated #watercooler channel in the Slack app to create an environment in which friendly conversations thrive and deeper connections begin.
+This can be especially valuable if you have remote team members who you wouldn’t otherwise have traditional watercooler conversations with to build employee engagement.

-Just know you’ll probably need to take the lead in this channel at first to kickstart engagement and make others feel comfortable.
-Here’s a few ideas for the types of content that would be perfect for a #watercooler channel:
+Just know you’ll probably need to take the lead in this new Slack channel at first to kickstart engagement and make others feel comfortable.
+Here’s a few ideas for the types of chat content that would be perfect for a #watercooler channel: